Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Placing a Camp or Storage in or around Mining Locations "Public or Hidden" will be removed without warning!

 # 2. Storage and Lighting Limits

 - Do not place more than 5 Light Emitting Object per area or across the map.

 - There are no limits on storage containers just follow max build limits

 # 3. Placement and Space Rules

-- Camps must be spaced out, if an area is occupied "within Shouting Range" move elsewhere

 - Do not block access to pathways, roads, towns, camps, tents, entrances, exits, or any public or private area.